SoftwareAG/adabas-natural-code-samples/Sequential Match/README.md

 A Prefetched READ PHYSICAL as an extract, followed by a sort, will perform very well for this.

 It is necessary that the two files be read in the same sequence, and that there is a 1-to-1 or 1-to-many relationship; a many-to-many relationship is not supported.
-In a one-to-many relationship, the master is defined as the 'one' and the transaction file is the 'many'.
+In a one-to-many relationship, the master is defined as the *one* and the transaction file is the *many*.

 For testing/validation purposes, the code is ready to RUN, as is, on mainframe or LUW.
 Follow the embedded instructions for customization for real-world applications.